Contents on this page

 We are an inclusive community and we don't want money to be an impediment to

-travel therefore we fix a maximum £36 a night Room Fee which
+travel therefore we fix a Room Fee of GBP 36 (approx USD 50) a night which

-applies to all accommodation regardless of type or location. £30 of this goes directly to the Host to include a continental breakfast.
+applies to all accommodation regardless of type or location.
+The majority of the Room Fee (GBP 30 / approx USD 42) goes directly to the Host to include a continental breakfast.
 Any extras on top,

 such as cooked breakfast, packed lunch or evening meal, should be negotiated